Optimal Transport for Domain Adaptation through Gaussian Mixture Models: Theoretical Foundations

+In the following, we do optimal transport on Euclidean spaces, i.e., $\mathcal{X} = \mathbb{R}^{d}$.
+In this case, it is natural to use $d(\mathbf{x}_{1},\mathbf{x}_{2}) = \lVert \mathbf{x}_{1} - \mathbf{x}_{2} \rVert_{2}$.
+Furthermore, we set $\alpha = 2$.
 Equations~\ref{eq:KantorovichEq} and~\ref{eq:WassersteinDist} are linear programs, where the optimization variable is the joint distribution $\gamma$.
-Thus, in its continuous formulation, the optimal transport problem is an infinite-size linear program.
-In the following, we discuss some particular cases where optimal transport (i) has a closed form, or (ii) is approximated by a finite problem, thus tractable by a computer.
+In the following, we discuss 3 particular cases where optimal transport either has a closed for, or is approximated by a finite problem, thus tractable by a computer.

 \textbf{Empirical Case.} If we have samples $\{\mathbf{x}_{i}^{(P)}\}_{i=1}^{n}$ and $\{\mathbf{x}_{j}^{(Q)}\}_{j=1}^{m}$ with probabilities $p_{i}$ and $q_{j}$ respectively, we can make empirical approximations for $P$ and $Q$,